bitnami/containers/containers/elasticsearch-exporter/README.md

 ```
 elasticsearch_exporter --help
 ```

+In `/metrics` you can find the exported metrics.

 ### Mounting a volume

 Check the [Persisting your data](#Persisting your application) section to add custom volumes to the Elasticsearch_exporter container